-- Enjoy a Family Friendly Celebration at the Jewish Children’s Museum on Eastern Parkway in Crown Heights.
-The museum, where children can learn about Judaism through a series of interactive exhibits including crawling through an enormous challah in their play area or shopping in a kid-sized kosher grocery store.
-During the festival of lights, the Jewish Children's Museum hosts a series of family friendly events where kids can make hanukkah candles and eat doughnuts for the holiday.
-If you don't have enough gifts to get you through the eight days, don't forget to head to the gift shop.
+Take the family to the Jewish Children’s Museum on Eastern Parkway in Crown Heights.
+Here, children can learn about Judaism through a series of interactive exhibits like crawling through an enormous challah or shopping in a kid-sized kosher grocery store.
+During the festival of lights, the Jewish Children's Museum hosts a series of family-friendly programming, such as donut decorating and dreidel pillow making.

 The annual Latke Festival is your opportunity (or excuse, rather) to devour scrumptious potato pancakes all day long.
 This Jewish-leaning foodie event has been going on for more than a decade now.
 In 2019, it'll be taking place on December 16 at the Brooklyn Museum.
 Guests will be able to sample inventive latkes from various New York City restaurants (and watch celebrity judges pick the best one) at this annual fundraiser, which raises money for the Sylvia Center.

 Ok, so it's not the largest one in the world (which is actually just across the bridge in Manhattan), but Brooklyn's biggest menorah is pretty stinkin' big.
 It's a whopping 32 feet tall and sits in Grand Army Plaza during the duration of Hanukkah.
 The first night, December 22, warrants a big kickoff concert, but you can get a taste of the celebration every night until December 30—latkes and live music included.